najm1011/najm1011/README.md

 <h2 align="left">Hi 👋!
-My name is Najm and I'm a software developer, from the UK.</h2>
+My name is Najm, and I'm a passionate software developer based in the UK</h2>

 ###